-St Michael’s Collegiate welcomes international students.
-Sharing cultures and experiences enables understanding, acceptance and forms deep friendships among our young women.
+St Michael’s Collegiate warmly welcomes international students.
+Sharing cultures and experiences encourages understanding, acceptance and forms deep friendships among our young women.

 Our international students are offered academic excellence, a nurturing environment, individual development and the opportunity to develop their English language abilities.